 You must have all necessary materials with you to take your exam.
 Please bring with you everything you need (pencil, pen, blue book, calculator, scantrons, etc).
 We will be unable to loan or provide you with these materials.

 There will be assigned seating and your exam will be waiting for you on the desk.
 You must be seated in the designated area as the testing center will be modified to account for social distancing.

 All areas of the desk will be wiped down prior to your exam and once you leave the table.

 You will enter the testing center through the main door (per usual) BUT you will exit through the side door nearest the computer lab.
 We will have signs to direct you.
 Once you walk down the hallway, we will have a desk set up with a staff member to collect your exam and get your belongings back to you.

-As you know, the dates for final exams have been moved to November (see above).
 We will conduct final exams in the Student Union per our normal process.
 More information with details will be sent out to you as the date gets closer.

 We are in critical need of students to SCHEDULE final exams with ODS as soon as you know the date and time.
 This information should be on your syllabus.
 If not on your syllabus, please consult with your professor.
 Now more than ever, we need these numbers so we can make arrangements with the student union staff as space is critical and we need to account for social distancing.
 You will receive several emails from our office asking you to schedule your exams.

 All of the information listed above is subject to change at any moment.
 We will be sure to communicate any change in our policies or procedures as soon as we make them.
 Please reach out to us if you have any questions or concerns about your accommodations as soon as they arise by emailing us: email@example.com.